viciousviper/DokanCloudFS/README.md

 ## Supported Cloud storage services

-DokanCloudFS requires a gateway assembly for any cloud storage service to be used as a backend.
+DokanCloudFS requires a gateway assembly for any cloud storage service to be used as a back-end.

 The expected gateway interface types and a set of prefabricated gateways are provided in a separate GitHub repository for the [CloudFS](https://github.com/viciousviper/CloudFS) project.<br />The associated NuGet packages [CloudFS](https://www.nuget.org/packages/CloudFS/) and [CloudFS-Signed](https://www.nuget.org/packages/CloudFS-Signed/) include preconfigured API keys for the included cloud storage services and are ready to use.
 Unless marked otherwise, CloudFS NuGet packages should be used in a version matching the DokanCloudFS version.

 ## System Requirements

 - Platform
-  - .NET 4.6
+  - .NET 4.6.2
 - Drivers
   - [Dokany](https://github.com/dokan-dev/dokany/releases) driver version 1.0.3 or greater installed
 - Operating system